Maintaining Your Oral Hygiene

 What is a dental cleaning?

 Regular brushing and flossing is the foundation for maintaining a healthy smile.
-Professional teeth cleaning from Serene Dentistry is recommended at least every six months.
+Professional teeth cleaning from Serene Dentistry in McKinney is recommended at least every six months.
 Our dental hygienists have advanced education and training to remove harmful bacteria, plaque and tartar buildup from hard to reach places between the teeth and gums.

 Keeping your recommended cleaning appointments will help prevent gum disease, tooth decay, and periodontal disease.
 The cleaning process will also reduce the amount of C-reactive protein in your body.
 Researchers link C-reactive proteins to inflammation within the body.